HistoryThis section has been translated automatically.

 - Litwin L et al (2014) The etiology and clinical manifestation of erythema nodosum in hospitalized children - analysis of 12 cases.
 Preliminary report.
 Dev Period Med 18: 506-512

-Incoming links (53)Acne fulminans; Agammaglobulinemia congenital type bruton; Angioendotheliomatosis reactive (benign); Behcet's disease; Bowel bypass syndrome; Carbamazepine; Cat scratch disease; Coccidioidomycosis; Cold panniculitis; Dermatitis-arthritis syndromes; ...
+Incoming links (54)Acne fulminans; Agammaglobulinemia C-chromosomal type bruton; Behçet's disease; Bowel-associated dermatosis-arthritis syndrome; Carbamazepine; Cat scratch disease; Coccidioidomycosis; Cold panniculitis; Dermatitis-arthritis syndromes; Dermatitis contusiformis; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.